Ellen Moyer: Biography

 Moyer was born Ellen Louise Oosterling to parents Henry John Oosterling and Mina (Johnson) Oosterling in Camden, New Jersey.
 She was raised in Towson, Maryland, and later attended Penn State University.
 She has been named a Distinguished Alumnus of Towson High School and Penn State's Board of Trustees recognized her with the Distinguished Alumni Award in 2007.
-She married Roger Moyer, former Mayor of Annapolis, and had five children with him.
+She married Roger Moyer, former mayor of Annapolis, and had five children with him.
 Ellen divorced Roger in 1973 and remarried to Tom Conroy (d.
 December 4, 2002) in 1979.

 Prior to serving as mayor, Moyer was a member of the Annapolis city council (1987–2001) and the Maryland Racing Commission (1999–2003).
 She also taught a year of fifth-grade in Baltimore County, Maryland, served as executive director of the Maryland Commission for Women in the late 1970s, as a lobbyist of the Maryland Teacher's Association, and as a member of the Strategic Committee on the State Plan for Higher Education (1999–2000).

+In May 2025, Moyer announced her candidacy for Alderman of Ward 6.